-My girlfriend, Maria, is a celiac.
+My girlfriend, Maria, is a coeliac.
 We hated having to spend hours on website search engines looking for places to eat before we went out for an evening.
 Even worse was popping into a restaurant and spending 20 minutes explaining to one or more waiters our ‘special’ food requirements only to discover they don’t cater for coeliacs or don’t understand what we’re saying.

 Over the years we’ve tried all the solutions available and found them to be a combination of not practical to carry around, too expensive or simply not good enough for our needs.
 We decided to do something about it!